ISS position and AMS 02 pointing accuracy study

 Bill Gray's website; the late MIR station (as well as the current ISS) precision would be about 700 meters.

-It is concluded that since numbers on NASA JSC space station navigation consoles appear changing once a second or less, the first impression in the audience is that involves a great accuracy; in reality, they simply propagate the
+It is concluded that since position numbers on computers appear changing once a second or two, the first impression in the audience is that involves a great accuracy; in reality, they simply propagate the

 Accuracy is a well know concept for the observatories certified in astrometry, having instruments and tools capable to estimate objects position on celestial sphere better than half arcsecond (at the ISS typical 350-400 km minimum distance from Earth, the station position approximation shall be theoretically equal to 1 meter in the best conditions).

-And if the exercise is having the AMS 02 position at the given microsecond a gamma ray count was received, the interpolation (of which type?) between 1 Hz ISS state vectors (from JSC console) basically means having a fish every second, but using Station's accurate TLEs is like to be thaught fishing.
+And if the exercise is having the AMS 02 position at the given microsecond a gamma ray count was received, the interpolation (of which type?) between the restricted accessed 1 Hz ISS state vectors (from JSC consoles) basically means having a fish every second, but using Station's accurate TLEs is like to be thaught fishing.

-Grange Obs. with its telescopes and astrometry methodology application can indipendently derive and validate the ISS TLEs using optical methods at every visible passage, and can calculate accurate ephemerides of station mounted payloads like AMS 02 once the GPS receivers should have failed or be unused for localization purpose.
+The Grange Obs. with its telescopes expertize and astrometry methodology applications could indipendently teach derive and validate the Station TLEs using optical methods at every visible passage with an accuracy of about 8 m (using GPS timing) in Space Awareness Optical Centers, and can calculate accurate ephemerides of de-orbiting space debris.

 Return to Grange Obs. homepage